 Chances are good if you’re reading this article, you’re trying to regain control over your debt situation.
-And if your experience resembles mine in any way, then you’ve also realized when you Google Credit Card consolidation, most online content comes from biased companies peddling you their services–something that just doesn’t inspire much confidence in their advice.
+If your experience resembles mine in any way, then you’ve also realized when you Google Credit Card consolidation, most results are biased.
+In fact, most online content comes from biased companies peddling you their services–something that just doesn’t inspire much confidence in their advice.

 Because of this frustration, I decided to create the Ultimate Guide to Credit Card Consolidation.
-The goal of this guide is to provide you with everything you need to know about credit card consolidation in an unbiased method, so you can make informed financial decisions that best fit your needs.
+The goal of this guide is to provide you with everything you need to know about credit card consolidation.
+We provide information in an unbiased manner, so you can make informed financial decisions that best fit your needs.
 As a disclaimer, we offer ads from lenders, but we make sure that doesn’t impact the advice we give.

 WHAT IS CREDIT CARD CONSOLIDATION?